 After going around the whole car the first panels were starting to haze a little.
 A used a premium microfiber, Auto Finesse Premium Plush to buff away.
 This was dead simple and easier to remove than the Meguiar’s Ultimate hard wax, about the same as Dat Wax but without the streaks.
 I buffed off once the found another part of the cloth for a final wipe over.
 You need to keep finding clean parts of the microfibre cloth or you could find a little drag while trying to buff.

-Spectacular.
-The first layer was great and looked amazing.
+Very good, the first layer was great and looked amazing.
 The second layer was exactly the same principle for application and removal.
 Did I see any difference after two layers?
-Well, I can’t say I did, however I could feel the gloss was there if that makes sense.
+Well, I can’t say I did, however I could feel the the smoothness and gloss was there if that makes sense.

 This is after the second layer and the paint does indeed look wet, but no difference to the first layer.

-The depth of reflection is stunning it has to be said.
+The depth of reflection is very good it has to be said.